 Coleslaw: A simple vinaigrette can take the place of mayo.
 Don’t want the hassle of shredding your own cabbage?
 Buy pre-shredded cabbage found in any supermarket and add your own dressing.
 You can also try our Thai Coleslaw recipe HERE.

 Mixed greens: Break out of your lettuce, carrot, cucumber rut (and bottled dressing) and whip up a Mediterranean salad with a homemade balsamic vinaigrette.
-See the recipe HERE that I made the other day (extremely easy with pre-washed greens) for a family gathering.
-It was gobbled up in minutes with seriously rave reviews.
+This recipe HERE is extremely easy made with pre-washed greens for a family gathering.

 Grilled veggies: Nothing beats grilled eggplant, onions and zucchini.
 Simply slice lengthwise, brush with olive oil (and a little salt and pepper), and grill them up along with your fish, chicken or meat.
 Also fun is to throw veggies on skewers, such as chunks of colored peppers, zucchini, mushrooms and onions.

 Fresh corn: Go for organic to avoid the GMOs.
-Local sweet corn can be so tasty you may not need any butter or salt, but if you do, opt for one of our favorite, Kerry Gold butter or ghee and use a good sea salt.
+Local sweet corn can be so tasty you may not need any butter or salt, but if you do, opt for organic butter or ghee and use a good sea salt.
 See our recipe HERE for a delicious fresh corn salad.